 Alicia Livinski joined the National Institutes of Health (NIH) Library in 2007.
 Alicia supports the Office of the Assistant Secretary for Preparedness and Response (ASPR) and the Office of Global Affairs (OGA) within the Office of the Secretary, and the Centers for Medicare & Medicaid Services (CMS) and the Health Resources and Services Administration (HRSA), Immediate Office of the Secretary, and Substance Abuse and Mental Health Administration (SAMHSA) in the Department of Health and Human Services (HHS).
-At the NIH, she works with the Division of International Epidemiology and Population Studies in the Fogarty International Center (FIC) and the public health dentistry fellows at the National Institute of Dental and Craniofacial Research (NIDCR) in addition to other smaller groups working on global health, infectious diseases, cancer, and clinical research.
+At the NIH, she works with the Fogarty International Center (FIC) and the public health dentistry fellows at the National Institute of Dental and Craniofacial Research (NIDCR) in addition to other smaller groups working on global health, infectious diseases, cancer, and clinical research.
 She is the lead for the NIH Library's systematic review service which provides consultation, instruction, searching, and other assistance to researchers to conduct quality scoping, systematic and other types of reviews.

 Prior to joining NIH, Alicia worked for 5 years as the Information and Communications Advisor with the White Ribbon Alliance for Safe Motherhood on international maternal health and advocacy programs.